'Lies My Teacher Told Me,' And How American History Can Be Used As A Weapon

 Blacks never took over the government of the Southern states — all of the Southern states had white governors throughout the period.
 All but one had white legislative majorities.

 Second, the Reconstruction governments did not screw up.
 Across the South without exception they built the best state constitutions that the Southern states have ever had.
-Mississippi in particular had better government during Reconstruction than at any later point in the 19th century.
+Mississippi, in particular, had better government during Reconstruction than at any later point in the 19th century.

 A third lie would be, whites didn't take control.
 It was white supremacist Democrats — indeed, it was the original Ku Klux Klan.